leonardodemurtas/portfolio-next/portfolio-sitemap.md

 # Full Text Reference with Site Map

-This document contains the site map of Leonardo De Murtas’s portfolio along with the textual content captured from each major section.
+This document contains the site map of Leonardo Demurtas’s portfolio along with the textual content captured from each major section.
 It is intended as a comprehensive reference for redesign or analysis of the portfolio.

 ## Home Page